 A collection of videos demonstrating how Grav with Git Sync can bring an efficient and flexible Markdown content workflow into Canvas LMS (or any other system supporting embeddable Web pages).

-I recently tweeted some reasons for using the Grav Open Educational Resources (OER) Content Space, and I thought I would share them here:
+I recently tweeted some key aspects of when to use the Grav CMS in the field of education, and I thought I would share them here:

 (1/14) It's not WordPress or Grav, but when WordPress and when Grav.
 If WordPress meets all your needs as an educator, then that's AWESOME!🙌— Hibbitts Design (@hibbittsdesign) June 5, 2017

 I am really looking forward to being part of the BCNET 2017 conference in Vancouver next week.

 Leveraging A Modern Flat-File CMS As An Open And Collaborative Partner For Your LMS